saurabhrm/JS-Assignments/DOM Assignment 2/Task16/task16.md

 ### Tasks

-      change the heading “Start with the developer” to “Start with Scratch”
+      change the heading “Build when inspiration strikes” to “Start with Scratch”

 ### Output